noritaka-kagei/sample-web-app-spring/README.md

-# sample-web-app-spring
+# Sample Web Application
-sample Web application for connecting to DB implemented by Spring Boot(Java)
+This application is implemented by Spring Boot(Java) and has the following functions.
+* connecting to DataBase